ShaunCurtis/Blazr.Demo/Notes/Entities/Aggregates.md

 In the database you may store these in separate tables, but in your application design they should be considered a single entity.

-The standard way of dealing with this is to make the invoice the *AggregateRoot* and build an aggregate object around the invoice.
+The *Aggregate Pattern* is a standard way of dealing with these complex objects.
+The invoice the *AggregateRoot* and invoice items are a collection within the aggregate object.
+All mutations are defined as aggregate root methods.

-I prefer to abstract further: I've called my objects *Composites* rather than *Aggregates* to avoid confusion.
+I prefer to abstract further: I've named my objects *Composites* rather than *Aggregates* to avoid confusion.

 The key atributes of a composite are:
 1. It exposes readonly objects that represent the composite data.